Fracking Aurora

 That is why the petitions were written and this grassroots campaign about fracking coming to Aurora was started: to make area residents aware of otherwise little publicized project and to make our local governments aware of the mounting concerns of area residents as they learn about the project (attached community info flyer, which gives the web blog link, where hard copy petitions can be read).

 The petitions (currently being circulated) request that the stakeholders who determined the conservation designation for the land in 2007 (City of Aurora, Arapahoe County, Elbert County, etc) be reconvened to deliberate on the proposal, requesting public hearings that would allow area input from residents, and requesting that specific terms be stipulated if fracking is to take place on that land, since fracking is not currently bound by federal regs such as the Safe Water Drinking Act, the Clean Air Act, or CERCLA (the EPA Superfund toxic investigation and cleanup act).
 I presented the petitions to the State Land Board at their June 3 public meeting in Denver and to the City Council of Aurora on June 6, (my 3 min presentation is on Aurora city website televised coverage of the meeting, just after the opening swearing in of new commission members).
 My presentations were made in order to make the State Land Board and City of Aurora aware of the mounting concerns of area residents, as they learn about the otherwise little publicized project.
 Signed petitions will be turned in at the end of July.
-We have formed a grassroots group to get the word out (see “events” on the web blog: http://frackingcolorado.wordpress.com/, and our petitions can be found there as well).
+We have formed a grassroots group to get the word out (see “events” on the web blog: https://frackingcolorado.wordpress.com/, and our petitions can be found there as well).

 It is ironic that the Former Lowry Bombing Range land includes the EPA Superfund site in its NW corner, where the EPA finally oversaw hugely toxic dumping, with the polluters paying the cost of remediation.
 That toxic nightmare at the LFBR Range was only addressed under public scrutiny and without our area paying the cost of clean up because of federal regulations that were emerging right at that time, regulations such as CERCLA, which funded the EPA to do investigation, declare toxic Superfund sites, oversee remediation of the land, and enforce the polluters paying the cost.
 Now, in 2011, oil and gas companies are exempt from federal regs that normally protect the public from the impact of their activities.
 CERCLA doesn’t apply to them, nor does the neither Clean Water Act nor Clean Air Act.
 Alone among all US industries, oil and gas was exempted from these protective regulations in 2005 (“the Halliburton Loophole”) and they continue to be so exempted.